Skip to main content

 Last update:

-Static routing is a type of routing in which routes are specified explicitly when configuring a network interface on a server or router.
+Static routing is a type of routing where routes are explicitly defined when configuring a network interface on a server or router.

-To configure static routing, Write static routes on the server.
+To configure static routing, specify static routes on the server.

-Examples of problems that can be solved using static routing:
+Examples of tasks that can be solved using static routing:

 1. Connect to the server.